MicrosoftDocs/customer-insights/ci-docs/export-microsoft-advertising.md

 ## Known limitations

-- The maximum customer profiles per export to Microsoft Advertising is up to 500,000, which can take up to 10 minutes.
+- Up to 500,000 customer profiles per export to Microsoft Advertising can take up to 10 minutes.
 - Exports to Microsoft Advertising is limited to segments.

 ## Set up the connection to Microsoft Advertising